 Command-L or Control-L: This jumps to the current document in your Library.
 If you have a song selected in a playlist or you have scrolled away from the song selected in the Library, this shortcut highlights it for you.

 Option-B or Alt-B: This opens up Bibles.

 Option-R or Alt-R: This opens up the Reflow Editor.

 Output and Stage Display

 Command-1 or Control-1: Toggles the main output on and off on the assigned display.
-Every opened ProPresenter and your screen was black?
-You could have pressed this shortcut to fix that.
+Ever open ProPresenter and your screen is black?
+You can use this shortcut to fix that.

 Command-2 or Control-2: This toggles the Stage Display output on and off.